Project Management Systems

 Summary

-Throughout the journey of project management systems, from the pioneering harmonogram in 1896 to PMI’s Infinity, Atlassian’s Rovo, and Autodesk Tandem in 2024, the pursuit by project management professionals to find new ways to better visualise project schedules, formulate estimates, and model the impact of variables on project outcomes for more effective planning remains as driven as it was in the days of scientific management theorists and their passion for productivity, as energetic and enthusiastic as in the economic booms following the critical urgency of war, and as clever and resourceful as the dawn of the Space Age and humanity’s first visit to the moon.
+Throughout the journey of project management systems, from the pioneering harmonogram and Gantt to PMI’s Infinity, Atlassian’s Rovo, and Autodesk Tandem, the pursuit by project management professionals to find new ways to better visualise project schedules, formulate estimates, and model the impact of variables on project outcomes for more effective planning remains as driven as it was in the days of scientific management theorists and their passion for productivity, as energetic and enthusiastic as in the economic booms following the critical urgency of war, and as clever and resourceful as the dawn of the Space Age and humanity’s first visit to the moon.
 This persistent ingenuity, combined with the advanced technologies of today and their developments tomorrow, can only offer a bright future for project management and all of the benefits that projects bring their stakeholders and the societies impacted by them.

 Asana (n.d.).
 Company.
 Viewed on 8 December 2024 at https://asana.com/company